Taxation when working or conducting research at Aarhus University

 Tax registration and tax card

-If you are not eligible for the researcher taxation scheme, you must register for tax online with the Danish Tax Agency for a tax card.
+Most people who work/ or live in Denmark are required to pay tax in Denmark and to register with the Danish Tax Agency.
+Howver, if you have chosen to be on the researcher taxation scheme, you do not need to register with the Danish Tax Agency yourself, your HR contact person at the university will do the registration for you.
+If you at not on the researcher taxation scheme, you must register for tax online with the Danish Tax Agency for a tax card.
 The tax card is a virtual, not a physical card, and it is set up online.

 The Danish tax system is progressive, meaning that the more you earn, the more tax you pay.
 Your income tax consists of labour market contribution (AM bidrag), municipal tax, church tax (optional), health tax and state tax.
 As a taxpayer on the ordinary (or regular) tax scheme, you may be eligible for various deductions such as for example interest expenses, travelling expenses, contributions to some charity funds and union fees.
 You can read about the kinds of deductions and allowances you can take on the skat.dk website under Deductions from income and allowances from your employer